sierralogic/tophat/README.md

 ;; {:status 404, :body "{id: 123, message: Item 123 not found.}\n", :headers {"Content-Type" "text/yaml"}}
 ```

+Ring handlers may (and have) been developed to automatically convert responses to the accepted format
+designated in the original request.

 ### Handling Macros

 `if-let-ok` macro: